Critical recurrence in the real quadratic family: Induction Step

-From (\ref{initial_derivative}) we know that every $a \in \omega_0$ is $(\gamma_T,C_T)$-Collet--Eckmann up to time $m_0$, and this condition is needed to ensure phase-parameter distortion (Lemma \ref{outside_expansion_lemma}).
-We will continue to assume this condition at all time, but in order to compensate for the loss of derivative when returning close to the critical point $x = 0$, we will enforce a stronger condition at returns.
-We define the \emph{basic exponent} conditions as follows: \begin{enumerate} \item[(BE)(1)] $\vert \partial_x F^j(1;a) \vert \geq C_T e^{\gamma_T j}$ for all $a \in \Delta_k$ and $j = 0,2,\dots,m_k^{rl}-1$.
+From (\ref{initial_derivative}) we know that every $a \in \omega^{rl}_k$ is $(\gamma,C)$-Collet--Eckmann up to time $m_0$, and this condition is strong enough to ensure phase-parameter distortion (Lemma~\ref{tsujii_distortion}).
+We will continue to assume this condition at complete returns, but in between two complete returns we will allow the exponent to drop slightly due to the loss of derivative when returning close to the critical point $x = 0$.
+We define the \emph{basic exponent} conditions as follows: \begin{enumerate} \item[(BE)(1)] $\vert \partial_x F^{m_k^{rl}-1}(1;a) \vert \geq C e^{\gamma (m_k^{rl}-1)}$ for all $a \in \omega^{rl}_k $.